alexkasema/alx-backend-javascript/0x00-ES6_basic/README.md

 Given what you’ve read about var and hoisting, modify the variables inside the function taskBlock so that the variables aren’t overwritten inside the conditional block.
 ## 2-arrow.js
 Rewrite a standard function to use ES6’s arrow syntax of the function add (it will be an anonymous function after)
+## 3-default-parameter.js
+Parameter defaults
+Condense the internals of the function to 1 line - without changing the name of each function/variable.
+Hint: The key here to define default parameter values for the function parameters.